py5coding/py5book/content/install.md

 Below are the basic requirements for using py5.

 * Python 3.10+
-* Java 17+
+* Java 17+ (but preferably Java 21+)

 Python 3.10 is the minimum Python version but you can use a newer version if you wish.
-Java 17 is the minimum Java version but you can install a newer version of that as well.
+Java 17 is the minimum Java version but these instructions will guide you to install Java 21 instead to prepare you for a future when Java 21 is required.
 The Java Virtual Machine cannot be a headless JVM.

 The best setup for beginners is to use the
 [Thonny Python Editor](https://thonny.org/) and the